sphinx-doc/sphinx/doc/ext/napoleon.rst

 .. confval:: napoleon_use_rtype

    True to use the ``:rtype:`` role for the return type.
-False to output the return type inline with the description. *Defaults to False.*
+False to output the return type inline with the description. *Defaults to True.*

    This `NumPy style`_ snippet will be converted as follows::